alxliv/ai_bullet/README.md

 AI Bullet can operate in either **online** or **offline** (local) mode.\
 For simplicity, we use the OpenAI "GPT-4o-mini" model for online mode.\
-For offline (local) mode, we use Ollama with the qwen3:4b-instruct-2507-fp16 LLM.
+For offline (local) mode, we use Ollama with the OpenAI GPT-OSS:20b LLM.

 ### ⚠️ Important
 Examine **config.py** - all important settings are located there.\